slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Humans are an API to ChatGPT.
 ChatGPT is an API to Python.
 Python is an API to C. C is an API to assembly.
 Assembly is an API to binary.
 Binary is an API to physics.
 Physics is an API to the machine that runs the universe.
 It’s computation all the way down."
 -- lex Fridman*

+> *"Humans raise the ceiling, AI raises the floor"
+-- shl@x*

+> *"AI doesn’t replace intelligence.
+It replaces effort."
+-- mozarrinsadaf@x*

-> *"With large language models we have externalized and formalized our unconscious—even our collective unconscious."
+> *"With large language models we have externalized and formalized our unconscious — even our collective unconscious."
 -- Jordan Peterson*